SunTzunami/Transience_animation_PyArcade/README.md

 # To view the animation
 Clone the repo and run Main_long_version.py.
 It'll run flawlessly provided you have Arcade module installed (No other modules are necessary).
 # Acknowledgements
-  1. Masashi Kishimoto (Itachi- the runner featured in the animation).
+  1. Masashi Kishimoto (creator of Itachi- the runner featured in the animation).
   2. Nujabes, Cise Star, Akin (Feather- background music).